 - Increase revenue at local hospitality and other businesses providing equipment, supplies and materials; and

 Since 1949, the foundation of Enbridge’s business has been the safe and reliable operation of its energy transportation facilities.
 We maintain the highest safety standards and best practices to protect our employees, residents and natural resources along our pipelines.
-Enbridge designs, constructs, operates and maintains its facilities to comply with or exceed all appropriate regulations, federal laws and national standards.
+Enbridge designs, constructs, operates and maintains its facilities to comply with or exceed applicable laws and regulations.

 - The new pipeline will generally follow Enbridge’s existing pipelines and/or other infrastructure right-of-way.
-More than 75 percent of the route is on existing utility right-of-way.
+In Minnesota, more than 75 percent of the route follows pipelines and other infrastructure already in operation.

 - Enbridge will also install a new pump station and tanks for Sandpiper in Clearbrook, Minn.

 - Sandpiper will be a long-term, reliable transportation link from North Dakota to a variety of markets.
 It will transport Bakken crude to Enbridge terminals in Clearbrook and Superior.
-From these terminals, the crude oil can be shipped on Enbridge and other third-party pipelines to Midwest and North American refineries.
+From these terminals, the crude oil can be shipped on Enbridge and other third-party pipelines to U.S. and eastern Canadian refineries.